gasparl/citapp_mobile/README.md

 #### Practice Rounds

 The main task is preceded by two or three practice rounds.
 If there are fillers (Enhanced and No-target versions), in the first round the examinee has to categorize all filler items once, and needs a minimum accuracy (ratio of correct responses in time per all responses) larger than 80% for each of the two filler types (i.e. left-side and right-side); otherwise the round has to be repeated.
 Next, there is a comprehension check (which is the first practice round for the Standard version).
 The check serves to ensure that the examinee fully understands the task.
 This phase includes all main items (probe, target, irrelevants) presented once.
 In this phase, examinees has plenty of time (10 s) to choose a response – however, each trial requires a correct response.
 In case of an incorrect response, the phase has to be repeated.
 In the following last practice task contains all possible items in the given test (main items and, where applicable, fillers).
 Here, 40% accuracy is needed on each item type, otherwise the round has to be repeated.
+However, there it is only repeated once: after one repetition, regardless of accuracy, the main task starts.
+(This is to avoid habituation effects, as well as to not make the task too long.)
 The item types are: targets; left-side fillers; right-side fillers; main items (probes and irrelevants together).

 ### Settings Storage

-For convenience, e.g. for an experiment, all settings (including texts, e.g. for core and filler items) can be stored in an online database and then loaded in the app on anyone's device.
+For convenience, e.g. for an experiment, all settings (including texts, e.g. for core and filler items) can be stored in an online database and then loaded in the SmaRT-CIT on anyone's device.
 Storage can be done in two ways.

 First, via the following website: https://gasparl.github.io/citapp_storage/.
 The form simply needs to be filled according with the desired settings.

-Second, within the app under SETTINGS, with the SAVE SETTINGS ONLINE button, in which case the app's current settings will be stored.
+Second, within the SmaRT-CIT under SETTINGS, with the SAVE SETTINGS ONLINE button, in which case the app's current settings will be stored.

 In either case, an _Identifier_ and a _Password_ must be given.
 These should contain only simple English characters and underscores (and @ and dot in case of _Identifier_, for emails).
 There are no length requirements, in fact both fields may be left empty – but this (or similarly simple choices) would make the storage highly unreliable, since anyone might override it.
 Therefore, at least an _Identifier_ of some length should be given, ideally an email address: this ensures uniqueness as well as allows to send password reminders if needed.